syncfusion-content/blazor-docs/blazor/sankey/legend.md

 - `Title`: Sets a title for the legend.
 - `IsInversed`: Inverts the order of the shape and text in legend items.
 - `Reverse`: Reverses the order of legend items.

-## Customizing Legend Appearance

-You can customize the appearance of legends using various properties:

 {% tabs %}
 {% highlight razor %}